 Updated 01/2016: We are reevaluating building a bigger new home.
 We now plan to pay off our mortgage within 10 years or less, finish our basement, and stay put until the kids graduate school.
 This will help us meet our early retirement goal by being mortgage free.
 We have decided that less is more.
 We want the flexibility to downsize by building a smaller permanent home once we are empty-nesters, moving elsewhere (let’s face it, if I have grandchildren, that’s where I want to be), going south for the winter, or even renting (if we move to a high cost of living area) .
 When we move, we will of course find/build a place without endless stairs.
 A small NetZero home is still an option.

 Invest enough to work because we want to work, not because we have to.
 Well, this is more for me than Mr Thrifty.
 He will probably work until retirement age.
 I, on the other hand, would like to retire at the same time as my husband, if I can.
 We are just starting with this, but hope to use this method to get there.
-Now, I enjoy working, and hope to write and teach, but on my own time, on my own terms, in my own home.
+Now, I enjoy working, and hope to write and teach, but eventually on my own time, on my own terms, and even in my own home if possible.

 Bonus Bucket List Goal: